SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

 * as a router, we will use an Express framework
 * for persistent storage, we will use MongoDB with mongoose ODM
-* and of course - admin-bro
+* and of course - adminjs

 So let’s start!